 Lisa has published over 300 works ranging from full-length novels to novellas, novelettes, and short stories.
 She's written standalones and series.
 She's written romance, mystery, science fiction, cooking, self-help, and more.
-She has a trio of novels in her Sutton Massachusetts murder mystery series, beginning with Aspen Allegations.
+She has four novels in her Sutton Massachusetts murder mystery series, beginning with Aspen Allegations.
 She also has three novellas in her Blackstone Valley series which are mystery-adventure, beginning with Rumble Strip.

 You can learn more about her books here:

 Kevin has published a fantasy book "The Squonk and the Horned Beast" in both paperback and ebook form.
 He's currently working on four more books.
 The one nearest to completion is "Black Goose" - a history of Seekonk, MA.
 That should be done within 2016.
 Next, he's working on a book on teaching children with special needs.
 In addition he's planning a sequel to Squonk and a guide for swim coaches.